-Diego is a mechanical engineering major, a member of the Baja Racing Project Team, and an undergraduate researcher in the Organic Robotics Laboratory.
+Diego (Hialeah, FL) is a mechanical engineering major, a member of the Baja Racing Project Team, and an undergraduate researcher in the Organic Robotics Laboratory.
 Learn how he breaks the rules by defying the status quo.

-Caleb is an electrical and computer engineering major and the 2017 Co-op Student of the Year award recipient.
+Caleb (Smithtown, NY) is an electrical and computer engineering major and the 2017 Co-op Student of the Year award recipient.
 Hear how his defining moment at Cornell has expanded his knowledge base and enhanced his skills as he navigates his academic and career paths.

 The Cornell Engineering Community